 By the 1905-1906 season, Frederick and Edith Ames had moved to his family home at 306 Dartmouth, where he had lived before their marriage, and Francis and Grace Amory had resumed living at 413 Commonwealth.

 Grace Amory died in April of 1911.
 Francis Amory continued to live at 413 Commonwealth with their children, Mary Josephine Amory, Charles Minot Amory, and Francis Inman Amory, Jr.

 Mary Amory married in June of 1914 to Fulton Cutting, a radio engineer and manufacturer, and moved to Tuxedo Park, New York.
 Charles Amory, an investment banker, married in July of 1913 to Gladys Mildred Munn.
 After their marriage, they lived at 413 Commonwealth with his father until about 1918, when they moved to Beverly.
 Francis Amory, Jr., married in January of 1921 to Margaret Mae Perin.
 After their marriage, they lived at 73 Beacon.

 Francis Amory died in January of 1921, on the same day as his son’s marriage.
-413 Commonwealth remained in the Amory family, with the Heirs of Grace Amory continuing to be shown as the owners on the 1928 and 1938 Bromley maps.
+413 Commonwealth.
+413 Commonwealth continued to be owned by the Grace Amory’s estate and leased to others.